rui-bernardino/cyloco/README.md

 cyloco.py [<file>|<directory>]
 ```
 ## Windows
-If you use the provide .BAT file (I don't know of another way)
+If you use the provided .BAT file (I don't know of another way)
 ```
 cyloco [<file>|<directory>]
 ```